Jump to content

 5. jk- I thought there was a 14* as well (or can these heads be adjusted like the SS-07)...what is the difference between these heads and the NP-99 and SS-07?
 Also, I've seen a type-H and Type-N BBD; which are you getting and what is the difference?
 Depending an the answers to these questions, I would be interested in a 14* with a Fuji shaft (TBD) installed by you and possibly an 18*.
 Jeff

-6. jeffy replied to AKFLY's post in a topic in Japanese Golf Clubs
+6. jeffy replied to AKFLY's topic in Japanese Golf Clubs

 nickyprice wrote: BUT YOU WOULD NOT BELIEVE THE QUALITY OF HIS LESSONS.
 One of the best players in the NYC area, George Zahringer, 2002 mid-am champion, is also a McLean student.
 BTW, the Hogan video was on the Golf Channel again the other night.
 If you have TiVo, you can set it to record all of his stuff that comes on.
 Jeff

-7. jeffy replied to AKFLY's post in a topic in Japanese Golf Clubs
+7. jeffy replied to AKFLY's topic in Japanese Golf Clubs

 Have both the Hogan and Snead tapes, his original instructional tape with David Glenz, and the "Eight Step..." book.
 Was disappointed by his commentary in the Hogan and Snead tapes; was expecting something a little more in-depth or insightful.
 Also, there is some weird stuff on the Hogan tape such as Jackie Burke saying (with a straight face) that Hogan deliberately hit his driver on the neck to make the ball move left to right (with a persimmon head, that must have cost him 20 yards!).
 Best parts are the swing sequences.
 As for his book, McLean's writing never grabbed me either.
 Jeff